muggy8/improbable/have-and-havenot/o3TDyzle.md

 I then extended my body again and landed gracefully on the springs that my modified legs created.

+Under several gs of deceleration, my breathing stopped, just for a moment, as my diaphragm was forced to support the increased weight of the organs above it.

-My Hip-to-foot tendon effortlessly absorbed the force of the landing and I turned around to face an Adrian frantically turning around predicting a second attack that never came.
+After my Hip-to-foot tendon effortlessly absorbed the force of the landing, I regained my breath and turned around to face an Adrian frantically turning around predicting a second attack that never came.

 I stood there, off of the platform feeling quite glad I still had enough parkour muscle memory left in me to pull this stunt off.